Vedv7/Resume-Screening-using-Text-classification/README.md

-# NLP Resume Screening Project Report | Group 5
+# Automated Resume Classification Using NLP and Machine Learning

 ## Project Overview